zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    pointers to other parts of the file.

-   :f: The file.
+   :param f: The file.

-   :h: The parsed file header information.
+   :param h: The parsed file header information.

    .. zeek:see:: pe_dos_header pe_dos_code pe_optional_header pe_section_header